An exposition of the topological half of the Grothendieck-Hirzebruch-Riemann-Roch theorem in the fancy language of

 \section{Ab uno disce omnis}

-Assume given an $E$-orientation of a stable family $\mathcal{F}$.
+Assume an $E$-orientation of a stable family $\mathcal{F}$ is given.
 Thom spectra of actual (i.e., nonvirtual) vector bundles come equipped with natural \emph{zero section} maps $\iota_V\colon X \to X^V$ that are morphisms of $X$-comodules, i.e., the diagrams

 commute.
 So, for any $V$ in $\mathcal{F}$ we have pullbacks